MintChocolate/cslearning/readme.md

 This project is designed to serve as a tool for management of a learning centre.
 It was desgined based on the [Computer Science Faculty](cs.dal.ca) Learning Centre at [Dalhousie University](dal.ca), Halifax, NS, Canada.

 ### Authors
-This application for solely by [Andrey Kulakevich](ca.linkedin.com/in/andreykulakevich).
+This application was written by [Andrey Kulakevich](ca.linkedin.com/in/andreykulakevich).

 ### Features Include
 * Learning Centre Hours Management